jtjanecek/robo/README.md

 A simple python medius implementation made specifically for Ratchet and Clank: Up Your Arsenal

 # Philosophy
-This server is meant to allow users as much freedom as possible while removing bugs and actively affect gameplay.
-This means that bug will only be fixed if it impacts a users experience in-game.
+This server is meant to allow users as much freedom as possible while removing bugs that **actively affect gameplay**.
+This means that bug will only be fixed **if it impacts a users experience in-game**.

 Bug fixes:
 - Remove colors and button symbols in account names